 Ministry on the Highway System:

 Todd and Kim Roeske, former missionaries to the Philippines, arrived in 2006 and took over the ministry of the Copper River Basin, which included the mission church at Copper Center.
 The following year they were instrumental in the establishment of Mt.
 Drum Lutheran Church.
 In 2008, Todd assumed the duties for the Highway Ministry and for the lay ministry training.
 In 2010, Todd became the Coordinator of Ministries.
-He continues in that role to the present time.
+Todd accepted a Divine Call to Peace Lutheran Church in Monroe, Washington and resigned his position effective the end of June 2019.
+AMC and Alaska have been blessed with Todd’s dedication, knowledge, love and passion for Christ.

 In December 2014, Keith Aschenbeck was called to Denali Lutheran Church (LCMS) and began ministry in the Tanana River Valley.
 The mission involves several Athabaskan native villages including Mentasta, Tetlin, Tanacross, Northway and also the non-native population of Tok.
 These small communities are physically secluded from much of the world, isolated from regular Christian witness and pastoral care.
 Keith and, his wife, Stacey, brought a consistent presence through the light of Christ’s love, forgiveness, and hope to people surrounded by darkness.
 In June 2018, Keith accepted a Divine Call to serve a congregation in Texas.

 Ministry in Southeast Alaska: